gabrielsr/mission_control-demo/README.rst

 Result
 ------

-After executing the demo, a folder will be generated in 'new'
+After executing the demo, a folder will be generated in */executions*:

 .. code:: bash